aldenbro/dhall-tutorial/dhall-scenario/step1/text.md

 It is now your job to fix these mistakes.
 You have several options to do this, for example you can use `vim`, `nano`, or the built in editor.

-Once you think you have corrected all of the mistakes, you should be able to continue to the next step.
+### Verification

+The verification will make sure that you have corrected the mistakes listed above.